 - 100 gram prepared tamarind

 - 500 gram prunes

-- Gently fry onion, tumeric, salt and cumin untill the onion is transparent, adding oil generously as needed.
+- Gently fry onion, turmeric, salt and cumin until the onion is transparent, adding oil generously as needed.

 - Stir through the dried lime and let cook for a further 1 minute or so.

 - Add washed yellow split peas, stirring through the mixture.